 Flat agility course

-Dogs with a history of cruciate damage should try not to jump or climb.
-However, you should be able to use a selection of low-impact agility equipment to give your dog a gentler workout while also engaging his brain.
+Dogs with a history of cruciate damage should not be encouraged to jump or climb.
+However, you should be able to use a selection of low-impact, flat agility exercises to give your dog a gentler workout while also engaging his brain.

 - Weaving – Set up simple poles about one metre apart.
 Encourage your dog to weave in and out of the poles by getting him to follow a treat in your hand as you direct his turns.
 As your dog becomes more proficient you can decrease the space between the poles.

 - Tunnels – Begin by allowing your dog to see right through the tunnel.
 Place a treat at the entrance at first, then position it further along the tunnel as he becomes more comfortable going through it.
 When your dog gets the hang of it you can let the end of the tunnel to drape more as many dogs enjoy pushing through a blind tunnel.
 Remember not to force him and stop if he becomes reluctant.

 Following a scent trail

 Some dogs with significant joint damage may never be able to run very well but they will still enjoy steady-paced strolls, especially if there is lots to smell along the way.
 Tracking and sniffing provide a great source of mental stimulation, as well as giving your dog an opportunity to rest during walks.
 Begin with your dog on a short, fixed lead so you can control how fast he walks.
 An extending lead can be introduced later under guidance from your vet.
 Some dogs are happy to amble along, taking in the local smells, especially if you vary your walking locations.
 Others will enjoy a more structured trail to follow.